starter-collective/starter-ts/README.md

 pnpm dev
 ```

-Open online docs for the library, you can run:
+Open documentation for the library, you can run:

 ```bash
 pnpm docs:dev